plone/simple-plone-buildout/README.rst

 A basic, cross-platform `Plone <https://plone.org>`_ buildout.

-This installation method is simpler than the `Plone unified installer <https://github.com/plone/Installers-UnifiedInstaller>`_, which automates the process of installing required software, including Python, and of setting up a virtual environment.
+This installation method is simpler than the `Plone unified installer <https://github.com/plone/Installers-UnifiedInstaller>`_ for UNIX-based platforms, which automates the process of installing required software and setting up a virtual environment.

 **Disclaimer**